AdobeDocs/experience-manager-65.de-DE/help/communities/liking.md

 ## Adding Liking to a Page {#adding-liking-to-a-page}

-To add a `Liking` component to a page in author mode, use the component browser to locate:
+To add a `Liking` component to a page in author mode, use the component browser to locate

 * `Communities / Liking`